Career Support

 Disability Access & Inclusion Resources

-- Opportunities for Ohioans with Disabilities (OOD) - A state agency that provides employment-related services to people with disabilities, including training, job placement, job coaching and job-related accommodations.
-Here at The Ohio State University, Kari Grafton is the OOD "Ohio College2Careers" Counselor.
-Kari’s office is in Student Life Disability Services in Baker Hall.
-She can be reached at Karen.grafton@ood.ohio.gov.
+• Opportunities for Ohioans with Disabilities (OOD) - A state agency that provides employment-related services to people with disabilities, including training, job placement, job coaching and job-related accommodations.
+Here at The Ohio State University, Cyndi Mignone is the OOD "Ohio College2Careers" Counselor.
+She can be reached at cyndi.mignone@ood.ohio.gov.